 The 4th of July is the perfect time to mix science and celebration!
 Here are 4th of July science projects you can try and explanations of how different fireworks work:

-Kick of the 4th of July learning by printing this fireworks periodic table.
+Kick off the 4th of July learning experience by printing this fireworks periodic table.
 It tells you how different elements are used in fireworks and the colors they produce.

 Black snakes are non-exploding fireworks that make black or gray columns of ash that resemble slithering snakes.
 You can make black snakes for a 4th of July science project using 2 ingredients from your kitchen.